mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 ![The oscilliscope screen.](../resources/lab1fig/scope-screen.png){#fig:scope-screen}

-## Creating an AC waveform using a function generator and measuring it on a scope
+## Creating an AC waveform using a function generator

 The Keysight EDU33212A function generator can produce a number of different waveforms over the frequencies from $10^{-6}\text{ Hz}$ to $20\text{ MHz}$.
 The output amplitude can be varied between $1\text{ mV}$ and $20\text{ V}$ peak-to-peak with an output impedance of $50\ \Omega$.